stackhpc/ansible-slurm-appliance/docs/image-build.md

 In summary, Packer creates an OpenStack VM, runs Ansible on that, shuts it down, then creates an image from the root disk.

 Many of the Packer variables defined in `openstack.pkr.hcl` control the definition of the build VM and how to SSH to it to run Ansible.
 These are generic OpenStack builder options and are not specific to the Slurm Appliance.
-Packer varibles can be set in a file at any convenient path; the build example above shows the use of the environment variable `$PKR_VAR_environment_root` (which itself sets the Packer variable `environment_root`) to automatically select a variable file from the current environment, but for site-specific builds using a path in a "parent" environment is likely to be more appropriate (as builds should not be environment-specific to allow testing before deployment to a production environment).
+Packer variables can be set in a file at any convenient path; the build example above shows the use of the environment variable `$PKT_VAR_environment_root` (which itself sets the Packer variable `environment_root`) to automatically select a variable file from the current environment, but for site-specific builds using a path in a "parent" environment is likely to be more appropriate (as builds should not be environment-specific to allow testing before deployment to a production environment).

 What is Slurm Appliance-specific are the details of how Ansible is run:

 - The build VM is always added to the `builder` inventory group, which differentiates it from nodes in a cluster.
 This allows Ansible variables to be set differently during Packer builds, e.g. to prevent services starting.
-The defaults for this are in `environments/common/inventory/group_vars/builder/`, which could be extended or overriden for site-specific fat image builds using `builder` groupvars for the relevant environment.
+The defaults for this are in `environments/common/inventory/group_vars/builder/`, which could be extended or overridden for site-specific fat image builds using `builder` groupvars for the relevant environment.
 It also runs some builder-specific code (e.g. to clean up the image).
 - The default fat image builds also add the build VM to the "top-level" `compute`, `control` and `login` groups.
 This ensures the Ansible specific to all of these types of nodes run.
 Note other inventory groups are constructed from these by `environments/common/inventory/groups file` - this is not builder-specific.
 - As noted above, for "extra" builds the additional groups can be specified directly.
 In this way an existing image can be extended with site-specific Ansible, without modifying the